The Fibers Fund is proud to support the following entrepreneurs:

 • Acadian Brown Cotton

-By preserving heirloom Acadian Brown Cotton seeds and promoting regenerative agriculture, Acadian Brown Cotton is working to create a traceable and sustainable textile supply chain with local farmers that benefits both the local economy and the environment.
+By preserving heirloom Acadian Brown Cotton seeds and promoting regenerative agriculture, Louisiana-based Acadian Brown Cotton is working to create a traceable and sustainable textile supply chain with local farmers that benefits both the local economy and the environment.
 Their grant supports the purchase of a micro-mill that is specially designed to spin the shorter brown cotton fibers.

 • Native American Fiber Program